 By Deborah Rutledge

-TPAs are private companies that contract directly with employers to assist with the administrative and financial components of their workers’ compensation programs.
-About 43 percent of employers in Ohio have a TPA representative.
+Instead, TPAs are private companies that contract directly with employers to help them handle the administrative and financial pieces of their workers’ compensation programs.
+They provide consultant work for employers that choose to partner with them.

-TPAs are responsible for evaluating alternative rating programs and discount programs for employers including group rating, group retrospective rating, individual retrospective rating, self-insurance, and others.
+TPAs are responsible for evaluating alternative rating programs and discount programs for employers, such as group experience rating, group retrospective rating, individual retrospective rating and self-insurance, among others.

 The TPA also processes appeals and files motions on behalf of the employers, initiates claim settlements and pursues handicap reimbursements for pre-existing conditions.